11 Bible-Focused Icebreaker Games

 Materials needed: Stickers or paper that can be stuck on the forehead.

-How to Play: Each person writes the name of a biblical character on a piece of paper and sticks it on their neighbor's forehead (without the neighbor seeing).
+How to Play: Each person writes the name of a Bible character on a piece of paper and sticks it on their neighbor's forehead (without the neighbor seeing).
 One by one, participants ask yes-or-no questions to figure out who is on their own forehead.
 After everyone asks a question, the first person can ask another until someone guesses their character correctly to win.

-2. Biblical Characters for Charades
+2. Bible Characters for Charades

 Materials needed: Paper, box or bag, pen.

-How to play: Put names of biblical characters in a box or bag and divide participants into two groups.
+How to play: Put names of Bible characters in a box or bag and divide participants into two groups.
 Choose one person from each group to act out a character without speaking.
 Each group tries to guess the character being mimed.
 The first group to guess correctly wins the game.

 Suggested characters: Jesus, Peter, Lazarus, Samson, Gideon, Jonah, Paul, Zacchaeus, Nebuchadnezzar, Joseph, Moses, David, Goliath, Paul.